 It’s pretty hard to narrow my favourite beaches just down to one, but if I had to pick, I would choose Hyams Beach, Jervis Bay in NSW.
-Like many of the beautiful beaches along the NSW South Coast, it’s a beautiful long stretch of beach and surrounded by national park, undisturbed by buildings or large crowds of people.
+Like many of the beautiful beaches along the NSW South Coast, it’s a beautiful long stretch of beach and surrounded by a national park, undisturbed by buildings or large crowds of people.

 But what really makes it stand out is the brilliant contrast between the fine, white sand and the shades of clear, blue water.
 According to the Guinness Book of World Records, Hyams Beach has “the whitest sand in the world” and when you see the dazzling brightness of the sand with your own eyes, it’s easy to believe this claim.
-And it’s not just a favourite for the land dwellers; if you are lucky, you might even see dolphins or whales swimming by.
+And it’s not just a favourite for land dwellers; if you are lucky, you might even see dolphins or whales swimming by.

 Mill Beach, South Durras near Bateman’s Bay

 Australian beaches are stunning; there is no doubt about that but being able to watch kangaroos hop along it is even more magical.
 Mill Beach is situated at the Murramarang Beachfront Nature Resort near Batemans Bay in New South Wales and this is where you can see one of Australians most iconic animals on the beach.
 As you watch the roos, you can sit back with the family and have a delicious BBQ or you can sit back with friends and knock back a couple of drinks.

 As you swim at Mill Beach, you can see the different coloured blues in the water and sand that is golden that it is just perfect.
 There are also these natural rock pools that are full of amazing sea life that is just screaming to be explored.